simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 that.

-Especially when taking into account the silo-free life I'd like my sites to lead, it really makes a lot of sense to just write the code directly into my content and link to a Gist if I think it is important to share the code in a way that people can more easily collaborate.
+Especially when taking into account the silo-free life I'd like my sites to lead it really makes a lot of sense to just write the code directly into my content.
+If I think it is important to share the code in a way that people can more easily collaborate I can simply link to a Gist.

 I had already started down this path on my own.
 About a month ago I finally got around to looking into [highlight.js][15] and integrated it into the Source Maven site.
 Since then I've only used simple Markdown code blocks for my source code sharing and things have been pretty nice.

-I wish I could say my reasons were more forward looking but sadly I cannot.
+I wish I could say my reasons were more forward looking.
 My main reason for making this change was not to rely less on Gist, it was because I was frustrated by needing to add `<?php` to the first line of my PHP source code for it to be properly highlighted by Gist.

+---

 When the full realization of the impact last week's changes would have on several days worth of my free time I was frustrated.
-I started receiving support requests for software that was built on a premise that was starting to feel a lot more fragile than I had previously realized.
+I was receiving support requests for software that was built on a premise that was starting to feel a lot more fragile than I had previously realized.
 And having to dive back into WordPress did not help things *at all*.
-I felt alone in my annoyance and frustration until I noticed this:
+I felt alone in my annoyance and frustration until I saw this:

 <blockquote class="twitter-tweet"><p>In 2.1 we dropped the js and instead are fetching gists and embedding them statically.
 It's in the 2.1 branch with no theme updates needed.</p>&mdash; Octopress (@octopress) <a href="https://twitter.com/octopress/status/281093876993912833" data-datetime="2012-12-18T17:49:37+00:00">December 18, 2012</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>